The Add/Drop Period: Information for Faculty

 - Special program students

-Students such as Templeton High School students, Alliance Cross-Registration students or staff do not typically have access to web registration functions.
+Students such as Alliance Cross-Registration students or staff do not typically have access to web registration functions.
 Permission to register will be given via paper/pdf forms provided by the Admissions office or on forms specifically designed for Alliance cross registration.

 All such forms must be submitted to the Registrar’s office by the student in order to complete the registration.
-Instructor approval must be sent to email@example.com.
+Instructor approval may be made directly on the paper form by signature.
+Alternately, the form can be forwarded with approval from the instructor to email@example.com.
 They are all due before 4pm on the last day of the add/drop period.

 What should I know about security?